CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 ### 1.3 Delimitation

 This module contains basic requirements for operating unix-like clients on standard IT systems.
-It concretizes and complements the aspects that are dealt with in the building block SYS.2.1 General Client to specifics of Unix systems.
-Even if Apple OS X is a unix-like operating system, this operating system is not covered in this module, recommendations can be found in the block SYS.2.4 client under Apple OS X.
+He concretizes and complements the aspects that are dealt with in the building block SYS.2.1 General Client to specifics of Unix systems.
+Even if Apple OS X is a unix-like operating system, this operating system is not covered in this module, recommendations can be found in the module SYS.2.4 client under Apple OS X.

 If the client is not to be managed by itself, but is managed by a third party, the requirements of the module OPS.3.1 Outsourcing usage must also be taken into account.

-The building block includes only the Unix-like operating system, which is usually installed in a basic installation of a Linux desktop distribution.
+The building block includes only the Unix-like operating system that is typically installed in a base installation of a Linux desktop distribution.
 The module includes, in particular, software that does not rely on it, such as e-mail clients or office software.
 Requirements for this can be found in the IT-Grundschutz Compendium layer APP.1 Client Applications.
 If the client has interfaces for data exchange, such.
 As CD / DVD, USB, Bluetooth or WLAN, the security requirements of the block SYS.3.4 Mobile data carrier must be met
 It is assumed in this client module that in addition to the administrator, only an unchanged person with an interactive user account is permanently active.
-Clients that are used consecutively or simultaneously by several people require additional measures that are not covered in this module.
+Clients that are used by several people, one after the other or at the same time, require additional measures, which are not dealt with in this module.

 2 risk situation
 -----------------